kcdcox/Spacestagram/README.md

 To build the app, run `npm run build`

 ## Other
 This app was built with [Create React App](https://github.com/facebook/create-react-app), which is sweet!
-It's then deployed on Heroku @ spacestagram42.herokuapp.com
+It's then deployed on Heroku at https://spacestagram42.herokuapp.com/

 This app used the Astronomy Picture of the Day (APOD) API to fetch all it's images and info (https://api.nasa.gov/).